JujuAdams/Vinyl/docs/5.0/Quick-Start-Guide.md

     }

     assets: {
-        sndMainMenuMusic: {
-            //Assign this asset to the "music" label
-            label: music
-        }

         sndGameMusic: {
+            //Assign this asset to the "music" label too
             label: music
         }

         sndUIClick: {
             //Assign this asset to the "sfx" label
-            label: sfx
-        }

-        sndJump: {
             label: sfx
         }
     }